 And she makes this observation, "I suppose it’s (a raised crest) the same in humans with sweaty palms who want to radiate composure."

 When Cam is at ease, such as when she is with her husband Mac, her crest is completely "flat,"

 But Cam's crest also has the look of being smoothed down when she is trying to entice him.

 "A little dab will do ya;" I've often heard Cam say, which indicates that she has might've used the product known as product known as Brylcreem, and may even be a television watcher.

-One of Cam's daughter's (featured at a bird feeder in my garden in the following images), may be trying to show her parents that she feels confident at the feeder, but her mohawk or raised crest gives her away.
+One of Cam's daughter's (featured at a house style bird feeder in my garden in the following images), may be trying to show her parents that she feels confident at the feeder, but her mohawk or raised crest gives her away.

 And with that, dear reader, I conclude this week's wisdom for Wednesday,